China's economy slowed in the last quarter as weak consumer demand dragged on growth

 Economists say weak consumer demand and reduced government spending are dragging on growth in the world's No. 2 economy.

-The National Bureau of Statistics said the economy grew at a 5% pace in the first half of the year, at the target set by the government for around 5% growth.
+The statistics bureau said the economy grew at a 5% pace in the first half of the year, at the target set by the government for around 5% growth.

+In quarterly terms, the way many countries report their growth, the economy grew 0.7%.

 The update came as leaders of the ruling Communist Party gathered for a once-a-decade conclave to set economic policy that was expected to focus on self-sufficient strategies for growth in an era of tensions over trade and technology.